Your job in the military is already cool but there’s nothing better than looking good doing it.

 I did a post on saving more money and one of my tips was acting on your wage.

 This very much applies to you and every other service member out there.

-I totally get the fact that privates want to look their best out in the battlefield but don’t go blowing a whole paycheck on cool gear.
+I get the fact that privates want to look their best out on the battlefield but don’t go blowing a whole paycheck on cool gear.

-Get glove this month and invest in some cool sunglasses the following month.
+Get a glove this month and invest in some cool sunglasses the following month.